Insights

 For businesses, Apple RCS support opens the door for the ability to turn simple text messaging from random numbers into a branded, verified experience.
 Unlike SMS, which is limited to 160 characters of plain text per message, RCS supports rich business messaging features and offers a more secure, engaging way for brands and their customers to communicate.

-This article breaks down everything we know about Apple’s RCS rollout, including timeline, supported features, what iOS 26 has in store, and the implications for both users and businesses.
+This article breaks down everything we know about Apple’s RCS rollout, including timeline, supported features, what iOS 26 and later has in store, and the implications for both users and businesses.

 How Apple RCS support came about